Randal Grichuk

 “Randal Grichuk was somebody we always had a lot of hope for,” Mozeliak said. “(But) as we started to really think about 2018 and you realized with the acquisition of (Tyler) O’Neill and Harrison Bader doing what he did last year, we really felt like we had (the outfield) covered.
 And, of course, Jose Martinez can play the outfield.
 If we were looking for playing time for Grichuk, it just didn’t seem like it was going to be a great fit.
 Ultimately, we just decided that if we could move him, would we be able to acquire an arm that we felt could make a difference in our bullpen?
 Once we identified that (in Leone) and also getting someone we perceived as a prospect, we thought this made sense.”[7]

-In Toronto, Leone enjoyed a bounce-back campaign, becoming one of the American League’s most effective set-up men with a 2.56 ERA over 70 1/3 innings.
-For the Cardinals, who recently had lost Seung-hwan Oh and Trevor Rosenthal from their bullpen, Leone represented a potential answer in the back end of their bullpen.
+Leone, a 2012 Mariners draft pick, bounced back in 2017 after struggling through 2015 and 2016.
+He became one of the American League’s most reliable set-up men with a 2.56 ERA over 70 1/3 innings.
+For the Cardinals, who had just lost Seung-hwan Oh and Trevor Rosenthal, Leone offered a potential solution for the back end of their bullpen.

 “We hear very good things about his makeup,” Mozeliak said.
 “We hear he’s very competitive.
 He should be a high-leverage pitcher.”[8]